calstar/EngineDesign/examples/pintle_engine/README_full_engine_optimizer.md

    - Optional flight performance summary.

 5. **Export the optimized design**
-   - The final `PintleEngineConfig` can be serialized to YAML (e.g. `optimized_engine.yaml`) and used as a new starting point.
+   - The final `PintleEngineConfig` can be serialized to YAML (e.g., `optimized_engine.yaml`) and used as a new starting point for further refinement.

 ---